 I guess my hair isn’t quite this red currently and I have green eyes not blue.
 I might also have few extra pounds right now (and my husband will say that I didn’t do justice to his favorite assets but, meh 🙂 Isn’t artistic license a glorious concept; I can make myself into whatever I want!
-I’ve written an article for Fight Like A Girl Club since I’ll be guest blogging there and my first one deals with a dream about this topic.
+I’ve written an article for Fight Like A Girl Club (article archived) since I’ll be guest blogging there and my first one deals with a dream about this to pic.
 Stay tuned!

 Hope everyone has a wonderful weekend.

 Day 113 was created as a mixed media piece using everything but the kitchen sink.

 Also – I’ve decided that “:)” should work as well as a “.” to end a sentence.

 I’ve been dreaming of a yellow apple.
 Yes, I dream of apples 🙂